Lesson 1: Preinstructional Activities

 Did you complete the Course Orientation?

-Before you begin this course, make sure you have completed the Course Orientation (see the "Start Here!" menu at left).
+Before you begin this course, make sure you have completed the Course Orientation (see the "Start Here!" menu).

 About Lesson 1

 The point of this lesson is to get some free practice completing some activities that are similar to ones you'll have to complete later in the course for a grade.
 That way, if you run into trouble doing things like accessing library reserves, making a plot, or taking a quiz in ANGEL, we can solve the problem right now.
 I don't want pesky technical problems getting in the way of fun science later on!

 What will we learn in Lesson 1?